sjtrotter/wp-setup-multisite/README.md

 # wp-setup-multisite
-A short helper script to assist with a multisite wordpress setup
+A helper script to assist with a multisite wordpress setup.

+This is adapted and rewritten from the base Debian install package, from the file `/usr/share/doc/wordpress/examples/setup-mysql`.

+We are supporting the following scenarios:
+1. Creating a new wordpress site with bare wp-content and new database
+2. Destroying a wordpress site; dropping tables in database, deleting data
+3. Backing up previous database and config

+You should start with a clean Wordpress install to ensure nothing has been previously written in the wp-content directory; if not, you'll be copying the things you already installed, like plugins and themes.
+(Not a big deal.)

+## Usage

 ```bash
 setup-mysql [-h | -d | -b] [-n NAME | -e DB Name] [-u MySQL user] [-t MySQL host] FQDN